MIAGE-TP/safer_immo/README.md

 8- Credentials to connect as admin: admin@safer.com, password: Password

-9- for mail test, we used mailtrap (https://mailtrap.io/).
+9- for mail test, I used mailtrap (https://mailtrap.io/).
 You'll need to create an account and set the config using integration based on Symfony 5+ on your mailtrap's account panel.

 That's all ;).